ammamxitaryan-maker/mnemine/docs/LOCAL_DEVELOPMENT.md

-# Local Development Setup
+﻿# Local Development Setup

-This guide will help you set up the Mnemine application for local development.
+This guide will help you set up the NONMINE application for local development.

 ## Quick Start